-The next best thing to avoiding an accident is to follow car safety laws ordering the use of seatbelts.
-According to the National Highway Transportation Safety Administration (NHTSA), seat belt use in passenger vehicles saved almost 13,000 lives in 2009 alone.
+The next best thing to avoiding an accident is to follow car safety laws ordering the use of seat belts.
+According to the National Highway Transportation Safety Administration (NHTSA), seat belt use saved an estimated 12,546 lives in 2010 alone.

 - Situate the shoulder harness across your torso and chest, but not near your neck or face.

 - Position the lap belt low across your hips.
 Your hip bones can handle more force than your stomach can.

 - Give the strap a tug to make sure it's snug and secure.

 - Wear both the shoulder strap and the lap belt.
 If the shoulder harness is positioned properly, it shouldn't rub or annoy you.
 No matter how tempting it may be to place it behind you, don't—your head and upper body rely on this component in a crash.

 Older children can follow the adult guidelines for seat belt usage, but younger children have different seat belt and car safety regulations.
 These are especially important because vehicle crashes are the leading cause of death in children, according to the Centers for Disease Control and Prevention.

 Car seats should always be installed in the back seat of the vehicle, and the NHTSA recently declared that infants should ride in rear-facing seats "until he or she reaches the top height or weight limit allowed by your car seat's manufacturer."

 The NHTSA also reports that 99% of infants, 92% of children 1 to 3 years old, and 89% of children 4 to 7 years old rode in the rear seat-proving that the word is getting out about car seat safety for kids.